cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 1. Disable the Extended Memory and Draw Distance GraphicPacks, then test the game.

 1. Use FPS++'s `Advanced Settings` and set the `Fence Method` to `Accurate` instead of `Performance`

+It's recommended that if you use Steam to launch Cemu you refer to this: [Click Here](troubleshooting#when-i-use-steam-to-launch-cemu-why-does-my-game-fail-to-load-a-lot-of-stuff)

 If none of these helped, this is a sign that your game's data is corrupt and needs replaced.
 You should replace the Update and DLC as well.